Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

              run: echo "Hello, again!"
    ```
     ![](../media/jobs-action.png)

+    >**Note:** This GitHub Actions workflow named "My Workflow" triggers on pushes and pull requests to the main branch, specifically for changes to the **.github/workflows/jobs.yml** file, and can also be manually triggered **(workflow_dispatch)**.
+It consists of two jobs: **job1**, which checks out the repository and runs a script printing "Hello, world!", and **job2**, dependent on **job1**, which checks out the repository again and runs another script printing "Hello, again!" sequentially on an Ubuntu environment.

  1. In the pop up windows of **Commit changes** click on the **Commit changes (1)**.